Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 -----------

-The *Starter Kit: Server Room Monitoring* is an open source kit to monitor server room installation.
+The *Starter Kit: Server Room Monitoring* is an open source kit to monitor server room installations.
 The basic kit is equipped with the following
 Sensors: One :ref:`Ambient Light Bricklet <ambient_light_bricklet>`,
 :ref:`Temperature Bricklet <temperature_bricklet>` and
-:ref:`PTC Bricklet <ptc_bricklet>`.
+:ref:`PTC Bricklet <ptc_bricklet>` with attachable sensor probe.

 It can be extended by multiple other Bricklets probes, different other sensors, in/outputs e.g. to read case switches or doors or to switch warning devices on/off.